 Appendix E: Communicable Disease Policy

 The College is committed to assure, insofar as possible, that each student enjoys safe and healthful work and/or study conditions.
-To this end, the college offers the following information for students and employees.
+To this end, the College offers the following information for students.

 Persons infected or reasonably believed to be infected with communicable diseases shall not be excluded from enrollment or be restricted of access to the institution's services or facilities unless medically based judgments in individual cases establish that exclusion or restriction is necessary to the welfare of the individual or other members of the institution.

 Persons who know or have a reasonable basis for believing that they have an infectious/communicable disease which may pose a threat to others have an obligation to conduct themselves in accordance with such knowledge so as to protect themselves and others.
-Employees and students should report such information to Human Resources and the Vice President of Student Services and Enrollment Management respectively.
+Students should report such information to the Vice President of Student Affairs and Enrollment Management.
 All information will be kept confidential except to those persons as determined who have a need to know.
 These persons will be informed after the individual is advised that such action will be taken.

-- All students who have a communicable disease will be assessed as needed by a college approved physician(s) in keeping with the current standards, requirements, and recommendations of the Centers for Disease Control and in keeping with the provisions of this policy.
+B. All students who have a communicable disease will be assessed as needed by a College approved physician(s) in keeping with the current standards, requirements, and recommendations of the Centers for Disease Control (CDC) and in keeping with the provisions of this policy.

 The College will give the following instructions to nursing and allied health students as well as any student who is identified as positive for communicable diseases.
 These instructions are consistent with CDC Universal Guidelines used by affiliating agencies.

 The student must be made aware by the College of the potential risks associated with patient care and the student will, at all times, follow recommendations regarding positive HIV/HBV or other infectious diseases for health care workers from the affiliating clinical agencies.